Enjoy the best that California has to offer by visiting the many prolific wine regions in and around Santa Maria Valley.

 What’s not to love about Santa Maria Valley’s own wine region in Santa Barbara County?
 The world went Sideways for the central coast after the movie was released in 2004, opening a down-to-earth yet elegant area to the world.
 Santa Barbara County has more than 70 different wine grape varieties grown in the region, 275 wineries and seven AVAs.
 It is one of the coolest grape-growing regions of California.

 Santa Maria Valley is arguably the area with the longest growing season in the state and the second oldest AVA in California.
 The Santa Maria Valley can trace grape-growing harkening back to the Mexican Colonial era and is one of the earliest AVAs established in Santa Barbara County.
 It has one of the coolest climates due to its east-west transverse geography, producing notable signature varietals such as Pinot Noir, Chardonnay and Syrah.
+If you can only make it to one California wine region, Santa Maria Valley’s Santa Barbara wine region is the place to be, as it has something for everyone.

 With more than 30 wine tasting rooms in Santa Maria Valley, visitors can swirl and sip while chatting up locals and winemakers alike in a laid-back environment.
 Santa Maria Valley is home to many other agricultural products and is the epicenter of the award-winning Santa Maria Style Barbecue.